nathanielkaiserxyz/temppi/README.md

 Read about the process: [here](https://nathanielkaiser.xyz/treehousetemps.html)

 When installing add your own influxdb server ip and token, as well as changing the bucket and project in the code.

+You also need to enable 1-wire in sudo raspi-config